purchasingtoolpak/lanyon/_posts/2017-04-28-flexible-supplier-scorecard-template.md

 4. **Delivery** - the ability to meet delivery requirements.
 The ease of doing business to support "end to end" supply chain needs.
 5. **Cost and Contract** - supplier's ability to provide total least cost solutions.

 A meets expectations score for each sub-attribute would be a rating of 3 out of 5.
 The template has red or green conditional formatting to highlight above or below expectations.
+Use criteria ratings to develop supplier capabilities to enable improved purchasing power.

 See below for a screen shot of the flexible scorecard template:
  <div style="text-align:left" markdown="1">